kkmonlee/kmOS/README.md

    make debug      # Terminal mode with serial output
    ```

-### Development
-For development information and contribution guidelines, see [CLAUDE.md](CLAUDE.md) for detailed architecture and build instructions.

 ## License
 kmOS is licensed under the Apache License 2.0.
 See the project for details.